anonymousBrother2u/amau-arabic-exam/README.md

 ## Acknowledgement

-This project is based on the vocabulary decks and learning materials from **AMAU Academy — Arabic Course**.
+This project is based on the vocabulary decks and learning materials from **Al Madrasatu Al Umarriyyah (AMAU Academy) — Arabic With AMAU Course**.

 May Allah (SWT) reward the teachers, students, and everyone involved in spreading beneficial knowledge.